Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Introduction

-\begin{theorem}[Lower bound against convex surrogates, informal version of Theorem~\ref{thm:lowerbound}] There is an instance of Huber-contaminated linear regression where the covariates $x_t$ are drawn i.i.d. from a distribution, for which no vector $w$ obtained by minimizing a convex loss with respect to the Huber-contaminated distribution over $(x,y)$'s can achieve square loss better than $\Omega(\eta^3 R)$ on the true distribution. \end{theorem}
+\paragraph{An impossibility result: failure of convex $M$-estimators.} It may appear surprising that our algorithms for dealing with Huber contamination, even in the simplest linear regression setting, do not use an established approach like Huber regression or $L_1$/LAD (Least Absolute Deviation) regression --- classical approaches which have been studied for decades, and in the case of LAD, even as far back as the 1700s \cite{boscovich1757litteraria}.
+This is because there are fundamental reasons that \emph{neither} of these approaches can match our strong guarantees in the distribution-free setting.
+In fact, we prove a lower bound showing the failure of any $M$-estimator based on a convex loss function: \begin{theorem}[Lower bound against convex $M$-estimators, informal version of Theorem~\ref{thm:lowerbound}] There is an instance of Huber-contaminated linear regression where the covariates $x_t$ are drawn i.i.d. from a distribution, for which no vector $w$ obtained by minimizing a convex loss with respect to the Huber-contaminated distribution over $(x,y)$'s can achieve square loss better than $\Omega(\eta^3 R\sigma)$ on the true distribution. \end{theorem}